 The end credits play over an argument between Spider and an ambulance driver as to whether Spider should travel in the back of the ambulance.
 After the final credit, there is a shot of the ambulance driving, with music playing from the radio.
 Cut to Spider, strapped to a stretcher in the back of the ambulance.
 He shouts: "Turn that music off!".
 Cut to black.
 See more »

-Written by Hard-Ons
+Written by Ben Acton

-Performed by Hard-Ons
+Performed by the Delltones

-Courtesy of Waterfront Records/Festival Records See more »
+Courtesy Festival Records See more »

 I love this movie.
 I must have seen it three times already and tonight when I watched it again, it impressed me all over again.
 Yes, I agree with what has been said before about Ruth Cracknell, she was unmatched, and I have not seen a lot of her work.
 But the thing about Australian films that always draws me in is the crispness and sparkle that is missing in other countries' offerings.
 I don't know what it is - maybe the diminished ozone layer?
 Anyway to me, this is a joy, a feast of one liners, a corny story with an unusual ending - I thought it would end differently - some great panoramic filming and great characters.
 What more is there?
 OK, it's not Shakespeare, Pinter or Mike Leigh, but it is entertainment and for me, it's timeless.